PullBack993/shopify-product-wall/README.md

 ## 📄 License

-MIT License - feel free to customize for your needs!
+MIT License - see LICENSE file for details.

 ## 🤝 Contributing

 1. Fork the repository
-2. Create a feature branch
+2. Create a feature branch (`git checkout -b feature/amazing-feature`)
-3. Make your changes
+3. Commit your changes (`git commit -m 'Add amazing feature'`)
-4. Test thoroughly
+4. Push to the branch (`git push origin feature/amazing-feature`)
-5. Submit a pull request
+5. Open a Pull Request

 ## 🆘 Support

 For issues and questions:
-- Check the troubleshooting section
+- Check the troubleshooting section above
-- Review error logs
+- Review error logs in PM2/Docker
-- Test with sample data
+- Test with sample data first
 - Verify API credentials

 ---

-**Made with ❤️ for beautiful product displays!**
+**Built with ❤️ for beautiful product displays!**